takenet/messaginghub-docs/docs/en/extensions/contacts.md

 |-----------------------|--------------|-----------------|
 | postmaster@msging.net (default address - not required)) | /contacts | [ContactExtension](https://github.com/takenet/messaginghub-client-csharp/blob/master/src/Takenet.MessagingHub.Client/Extensions/Contacts/ContactExtension.cs) |

 The **contacts** extension allows the management of the chatbot's roster, which can be used to store data of the chatbot clients.
 It is possible to save information like name, address, gender and other generic information, using the `extras` property.
 It is also possible to use the contacts fields as variables of the messages sent by the chatbot.
+This property only allows `string` values and it is not allowed complex objects.

 For more information about the supported fields, please refer to the [Lime protocol](http://limeprotocol.org/resources.html#contact) documentation.